 - Relaxation and mindfulness: Yoga, tai chi, and massage might help.

-- Rest: Getting a good night’s sleep can help, but people should remain as active as possible during the day.
+- Rest: Getting a good night’s sleep can help.
+However, people should remain as active as possible during the day.

-- Supplements: Fish oil, turmeric, and probiotics may help, but a person should ask their doctor before using any supplements.
+- Supplements: Fish oil, turmeric, and probiotics may help.
+However, a person should ask their doctor before using any supplements.
 Some supplements, such as thunder god vine, may have serious side effects.

-- Acupuncture: People should try to find a qualified practitioner.
+- Acupuncture: People should ensure they find a qualified practitioner for acupuncture.

-People with seronegative RA have all the symptoms of RA, but blood tests will show that they do not have rheumatoid factor in their blood.
+People with seronegative RA have all the symptoms of RA.
+However, blood tests will show that they do not have anti-CCP antibodies or rheumatoid factor in their blood.
 Experts are still investigating why this happens.

 The outlook for seronegative RA appears to be similar to that of seropositive RA.
 Sometimes, future blood tests show that rheumatoid factor has developed in a person’s blood over time.

-A doctor will advise on the best treatment, but lifestyle measures such as a healthful diet and regular activity can help manage symptoms.
+A doctor will advise on the best treatment.
+However, lifestyle measures such as a healthful diet and regular activity can help manage symptoms.